Top 5 Health Concerns for Seniors

 • Skin problems: Diabetes can damage the skin and cause it to lose its ability to protect itself, leading to skin infections, rashes, or wounds.

-Hospice and palliative care can help seniors with diabetes control their blood sugar, prevent infections, and deal with their psychological distress.
-Hospice and palliative care can provide:
+Hospice care helps seniors with diabetes control their blood sugar, prevent infections, and deal with their psychological distress.
+Hospice care provides:

 • Medications, insulin, or devices to regulate blood glucose levels